 - our exposure to local business risks and regulations in different

 - countries;

 general economic conditions;

 - exchange rate fluctuations;

 - legal and regulatory compliance;

 - technological or other changes in our customers' products;

 - our and our competitors' research and development;

 - fluctuations in prices of raw materials and relationships with our key suppliers;

 - substantial competition;

 - non-payment or non-performance by our customers;

 - reliance on a small number of customers;

 - potential early termination or non-renewal of customer contracts in our refining services product group;

 - reductions in highway safety spending;

 - seasonal fluctuations in demand for some of our products;

 - retention of certain key personnel;

-- our expansion projects;
+- our growth projects;

 - potential product liability claims;

 - existing and potential future government regulation;

 - the extensive environmental, health and safety regulations to which we are subject;

 - disruption of production and distribution of our products;

 - our insurance coverage;

 - product quality;

 - our acquisition strategy;

 - our joint venture investments;

-- our failure to protect our intellectual property and infringement on the intellectual property rights of third parties;

-- information technology risks;

-- potential labor disruptions;

-- litigation and other administrative and regulatory proceedings; and
+- our failure to protect our intellectual property and infringement on the intellectual property rights of third parties; - information technology risks; - potential labor disruptions; - litigation and other administrative and regulatory proceedings; - our substantial indebtedness; and - other factors set forth in Part I, "Item 1A.
+Risk Factors" in our Annual Report on For 10-K for the year ended December 31, 2017.

-- our substantial indebtedness.